 In the long run, a lack of sleep damages your health

 Plus, underestimated and partly completely forgotten are the serious dangers in traffic.
 A study by the German Institute of Aerospace Medicine states that almost every fifth accident can be attributed to fatigue.
-At night, it is even around 42 percent.
+At night, it is even around 42 %.
 Drivers who have fallen asleep behind the steering wheel are responsible for every sixth fatality!

 A lack of sleep can increase both the risk of metabolic disorders, mental health problems and cardiovascular diseases.
 About twice as often, people with bad sleep also suffer from depression.
 The level of stress hormones can increase by two and a half times in chronic sleep deprivation.
 This also increases the blood sugar concentration, blood pressure and heart rate, which also raises the risks of stroke and heart attack.
 In addition, studies show that we are generally more sensitive to pain and more bad-tempered if we are not well-rested.

 Lack of sleep as a risk factor for obesity